Central Desert Regional Council Central Desert Regional Council

 Victimisation: Punishing or threatening to punish someone because they have:

-• Asserted their rights under equal opportunity law
+• Asserted their rights under equal opportunity law;

-• Made a complaint
+• Made a complaint;

-• Helped someone make a complaint
+• Helped someone make a complaint; or

-• Refused to do something because it would be discrimination, sexual harassment or victimisation
+• Refused to do something because it would be discrimination, sexual harassment or victimisation.

-Legislation and Reference
+3. Legislation and Reference

 Local Government Act 2019